IowaDave/Slow-That-Uno-Down/README.md

 Oh, it is a gift!
 The '328 hardware provides three "General Purpose I/O Registers" as byte-sized (8-bit) variables you can use any way you like.
 They are just free memory, but of an especially fast and nimble kind called a Special Purpose Register.
 The CPU can move a byte between SREG and one of these GPIORs faster and more code-efficiently compared to an address in the SRAM memory.
 See pages 30 and 35 in the datasheet.

 #### What does the value ```0b0100``` signify?
-It will be written into the low-order four bits of the CLKPR register.
+It represents four, binary bits that will be written into the low-order four bits of the CLKPR register.

 In the words of the official datasheet, those four bits specify "...the division factor between the selected clock source and the internal system clock."
 Table 9-17 on page 47 of the datasheet associates ```0b0100``` with the Clock Division Factor of 16.